MetOffice/fab/docs/source/howto_write_config.rst

 Compile and Link
 ================
-The :class:`~fab.steps.compile_fortran.CompileFortran` step creates mod and object files in the build output folder.
-The :class:`~fab.steps.link.LineExe` step then creates the executable.
+The :class:`~fab.steps.compile_fortran.CompileFortran` step creates module and object files in the build output folder.
+The :class:`~fab.steps.link.LinkExe` step then creates the executable.

 .. code-block::
     :linenos: